 The action proposed by the Forest Service to meet the purpose and need is to harvest trees from approximately 184 acres using the reserve shelterwood regeneration method.
 Approximately 10% of the harvest area would be retained in patches and scattered large trees would be retained at the rate of 10 to 12 per acre.
 The scattered leave trees would primarily be selected from the largest component of trees present in the unit except where smaller trees are retained for spacing and species diversity.
-The scattered leave trees would include some decaying, hollow or dead topped trees where present.
 Snags and large logs would also be retained.
-The harvesting operation would generally remove most of the smaller trees as well as some of the larger trees; the average cut tree size would be less than approximately 20 inches diameter.
+The harvesting operation would generally remove most of the smaller trees as well as some of the larger trees.
 Visual Quality Objectives would be met.